Gender Equity in Mixed Ultimate: Varsity Ultimate’s Approach

 Step 9: Take What You've Learned into the Next Year

 Gender equity is a process that won’t be completed in one season, if ever.
 Take what you learned from the previous season, and pass it on to leadership for the next season.
 Varsity learned a lot in 2018 and are now aiming to create a roster with 50% women and 50% men.
-They haven’t found a coach that matches their team culture, so Bitty and Jordan have taken on part of this role with the help of Ulty Results’ leadership mentoring program.
-Through their subscription, both Bitty and Jordan get access to all our online resources (the URCA classroom, the USP, and the UAP) and meet with UR to develop and progress an action plan specific to what they need for their development.
+They haven’t found a coach that matches their team culture, so Bitty and Jordan have taken on part of this role with the help of the UAP's leadership mentoring program.
+Through their subscription, both Bitty and Jordan get access to all our online resources (covering S&C, Skills, and Coaching and Game IQ) and meet with the UAP to develop and progress an action plan specific to what they need for their development.
 Each month they also get a coaching call with an elite coach that can support their learning, answer questions, and help them execute on that action plan.

 *Varsity Ultimate GE Discussion Prompts